 Academic Year and Summer fellowships for Chinese, Japanese, and Korean language and area studies.

-The Asia Institute administers the Foreign Language and Area Studies (FLAS) Fellowship program for East Asia at UCLA, supporting graduate and undergraduate training in Chinese, Japanese, and Korean language and related area studies.
+The Asia Pacific Center (formerly the Asia Institute) administers the Foreign Language and Area Studies (FLAS) Fellowship program for East Asia at UCLA, supporting graduate and undergraduate training in Chinese, Japanese, and Korean language and related area studies.
 Applicants must be US citizens or permanent residents.
 FLAS Fellowships are provided by a grant from the US Department of Education Title VI program.
 The purpose of the program is to enrich the nation’s pool of area and international specialists.
 Applicants should be planning to use their training to teach, to serve in government or international agencies, or to engage in other work that advances American understanding of other countries.

 New and continuing UCLA graduate and undergraduate students in all disciplines may apply for the Academic Year FLAS awards.
 Only continuing students may apply for the Summer FLAS.
 Undergraduate students must be studying the target language at the intermediate or advanced level to be eligible.
 Graduate students may only apply to study a language at the beginning level if they have already achieved advanced proficiency in another East Asian language.